 speaker

 Chief Financial Officer

 Hey, Pito.
 No, so we don't see anything that concerns us there from a DSO or AR in certain buckets.
 And again, like you said, DSO is flat right around 48 days, and that's actually a level we think makes a lot of sense for the business right now.
-So everything's going well in the RCM area.
-And we hope at some point not to have to talk about it every quarter.
+So everything's going well in the RCM area, and we hope at some point not to have to talk about it every quarter.

 speaker

-Philip Shickering
+Philip Schickering

 Analyst, Deutsche Bank

 Great.
-Thank you so much, guys.
+Thanks so much, guys.
+Nice job.

+speaker